Christmas in New Zealand

 Desserts are also very popular!
 Many still have a hot fruit pudding with custard and ice cream but cold desserts are popular.
 These include pavlova and whipped cream, meringues, cold fruit salad, jelly and ice cream.
 Drinks will include a range of soft drinks.
 Those who like it often over do the alcoholic drinks too.
 Here's a recipe for pavlova.

 My relations from New Zealand have an English type Christmas meal in the middle of June (New Zealand's mid winter)!
-This meal will often be hot food such as roast chicken, roast lamb, cold ham, hot roast vegetables such as potatoes, pumpkin, sweet potato, and other root vegetables and also greens such as peas.
-Coleslaw is increasing in popularity.
-All with gravy!
-But it seems my relations are unusual in doing this!
+This meal will often be hot food such as roast chicken, roast lamb, cold ham, hot roast vegetables such as potatoes, pumpkin, sweet potato (New Zealand has its own sweet potato called a Kumara), and other root vegetables and also greens such as peas.
+'Mid winter Christmas' meals in June or July are becoming more popular in businesses and clubs as a way of spending some time together.
+(My cousins also like coleslaw with their mid winter Christmas meal but it seems they are very unusual in doing this!)

 People open their presents on Christmas Day once the whole family is all together.
 This is usually before the Christmas lunch.